Call me on the job on:

 Advice

-• Only use concrete, galvanised steel or hazard class 4 wooden fence posts as a ground contact post.
+• Which fence posts are best?
+Only use concrete, galvanised steel or hazard class 4 wooden fence posts as a ground contact post.

-• Ensure timber fence posts are a Hazard class 4, which means suitable for ground contact.
-Suppliers will offer a warranty of 15-25 years.
-Keep your reciept.
+• Ensure wooden fence posts are a Hazard class 4, which means suitable for ground contact.
+Most suppliers will offer a warranty of 15-25 years.
+Keep your receipt.

 • Check suppliers guarantee as they will have their own terms and conditions which must be adhered to for their guarantee to be valid in some cases.